susanbao/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a Ph.D. student at the University of Connecticut.
-My current research interests include uncertainty quantification, perception, deep Learning, and reinforcement learning.
+My current research interests include uncertainty quantification, perception, deep learning, and reinforcement learning.

 I received a bachelor’s degree in automation from Nanjing University, Nanjing, China, in 2016, and a master’s degree in electronic science and technology from Shanghai Jiao Tong University, Shanghai, China, in 2019.
 After graduation, I worked as a software engineer in Shanghai Huawei Technologies Company, China, from 2019 to 2021.
 I joined UConn as a Ph.D. student in computer science and engineering starting in Autumn 2021.